Back to DOTScreener

 What liability do freight brokers face after Montgomery v.
 Caribe?

 After the Supreme Court's May 14, 2026 ruling, brokers can be sued in state court for negligent carrier selection without the FAAAA preemption defense.
 The standard is ordinary care: did you take the steps a reasonable broker would have taken before tendering this load?
-If you cannot prove you did, you lose — regardless of whether the carrier was technically the at-fault driver.
+Documented screening procedures are the primary evidence in any dispute over carrier selection.

 How do brokers prove due diligence in court?

-With a contemporaneous, timestamped, tamper-evident carrier-selection file: the FMCSA data reviewed at the moment of tender, the policy applied, the decision made, the reasoning recorded, the carrier's signed attestation, the broker rep's sign-off, and a hash-chained audit log proving the file existed before the crash, not after.
+With a contemporaneous, timestamped, tamper-evident carrier-selection file: the FMCSA data reviewed at the moment of tender, the policy applied, the decision made, the reasoning recorded, the carrier's signed attestation, the broker rep's sign-off, and a tamper-evident audit log documenting that the file was created at the time of selection.

 What is an audit trail for carrier selection?

 An audit trail is the chronological, immutable record of every step in your carrier-selection process for a specific load — who reviewed which data when, what was decided, who signed off.
-The strongest audit trails use cryptographic hash chaining so each entry's integrity can be re-validated years later in deposition.
-DOTScreener uses SHA-256 hash chaining with a server-authoritative seed, append-only RLS, and per-review verification endpoints.
+The strongest audit trails use cryptographic hash chaining so each entry's integrity can be re-validated at any point in the future.
+DOTScreener uses SHA-256 hash chaining with a server-authoritative seed, append-only storage, and per-review verification endpoints.

 Should freight brokers use carrier screening software?

 Yes.
 Manual screening is technically possible for a brokerage doing a few tenders a day, but it produces an inconsistent record — different reps document differently, snapshots get lost, attestations are paper.
 Software produces a consistent, machine-verifiable file with no extra work on the rep side.
-The defensibility difference is measured in millions of dollars per claim.
+The documentation quality difference is significant.

 Does errors-and-omissions insurance cover negligent selection?